yxyyeah/JunQi-chinese-battle-chess/README.md

 # JunQi-a-kind-of-chinese-chess
-This is my first project written in Pygame as a newbie in Python.
+first you need to install the latest version of pygame, and pywin32 This is my first project written in Pygame as a newbie in Python.
 I started learning python a few monthes ago, learning by the book Python Crash Course by ehMatthes.
 This JunQi program is a practice of my understandings of the python basics and Pygame.
 (I would appreciate it if you can give me some constructive advice on my code :))